richardTowers/verify-tech-docs/source/documentation/ms/msWorks.md

     * the user's identity information, known as the [matching dataset](#glossary-matching-dataset)
     * a unique [persistent identifier](#glossary-persistent-identifier) for the identity, created by the identity provider

-1. The hub forwards the matching dataset and persistent identifier to the Matching Service Adapter.
+    The hub forwards the matching dataset and persistent identifier to the Matching Service Adapter.
 1. The Matching Service Adapter hashes the persistent identifier to make it meaningless to other services.
-1. The Matching Service Adapter sends the [hashed persistent identifier](#glossary-hashed-PID) and the matching dataset to the local matching service.
+The Matching Service Adapter sends the [hashed persistent identifier](#glossary-hashed-PID) and the matching dataset to the local matching service.
 1. The local matching service runs cycle 0:

     The local matching service tries to find a match between the user's hashed persistent identifier and a hashed persistent identifier in the local matching datastore.

-If cycle 0 finds a match, go to step 9.
+1. If cycle 0 finds a match, the local matching service sends a `match` response to the Matching Service adapter, which creates a SAML response based on the JSON response, and forwards it to the government service via the GOV.UK Verify hub.
+The SAML response contains the hashed persistentidentifier.

 1. If cycle 0 finds no match the local matching service runs cycle 1:

     The local matching service tries to find a match between the user's matching dataset and a record in government service data sources.
-If cycle 1 finds a match, go to step 8.

-1. If cycle 1 finds no match, a `no-match` response is returned to the Matching Service Adapter (7a) and the local matching service runs cycle 3 (7b):

-    The hub asks the user to provide additional information, for example, their driving licence number and sends it to the Matching Service Adapter.
-If cycle 3 finds no match, the matching service can [create a new account](#create-user-accounts) for the user, provided your matching service supports this feature and your user journey seeks explicit user consent.

-1. If cycle 1 or cycle 3 finds a match, the local matching service saves the hashed persistent identifier in the matching datastore along with the user's record.
+1. If cycle 1 finds a match, the local matching service saves the hashed persistent identifier in a datastore along with the user's record.
 Future matches with cycle 0 will use this data when the same user returns, having been verified by the same identity provider.

-1. The local matching service returns a JSON response, `match`, to the Matching Service Adapter to indicate that a match was found.
-1. The Matching Service Adapter creates a SAML response based on the JSON response, and forwards it to the government service via the GOV.UK Verify hub.
+1. The local matching service sends a `match` response to the Matching Service adapter, which creates a SAML response based on the JSON response, and forwards it to the government service via the GOV.UK Verify hub.
 The SAML response contains the hashed persistentidentifier.

-1. The government service recovers the user's record from the matching datastore using the the user's persistent identifier.
-This allows the government service to interact with the user.
+1. If cycle 1 finds no match, the local matching service sends a `no-match` response to the Matching Service Adapter, which creates a SAML response based on the JSON response, and forwards it to the GOV.UK Verify hub.

+1. The hub asks the user to provide additional information, for example, their driving licence number and sends it to the Matching Service Adapter.

+1. The local matching service runs cycle 3:

+    The local matching service tries to find a match between the user's additinal information and a record in government service data sources.

+1. If cycle 3 finds a match, the local matching service saves the hashed persistent identifier in a datastore along with the user's record.
+Future matches with cycle 0 will use this data when the same user returns, having been verified by the same identity provider.

+1. The local matching service sends a `match` response to the Matching Service adapter, which creates a SAML response based on the JSON response, and forwards it to the government service via the GOV.UK Verify hub.
+The SAML response contains the hashed persistentidentifier.

+13. If cycle 3 finds no match, the local matching service sends a `no-match` response to the Matching Service Adapter, which creates a SAML response based on the JSON response, and forwards it to the GOV.UK Verify hub.
+In this case, the matching service can [create a new account](#create-user-accounts) for the user, provided your matching service supports this feature and your user journey seeks explicit user consent.